letItCurl/minimal_marketing/README.md

 # TODO

-- Seo tags DONE
-- Basic image DONE
-- G2A DONE
-- Landing page
-- Blog single
-- Blog list
-- About

-- Form
+- mobile nav bar js
-- Calendy
+- Test it
 - Read me
+- Think about how to market it
+- Ship